blair-robot-project/ScoutingServerBase/README.md

 # ScoutingServer
-FRC Team 449 The Blair Robot Project: Server for scouting app (Python and Bluetooth)
+Server for scouting app for the FIRST Robotics Competition.

-Sever for scouting app for the FIRST Robotics Competition.
+Runs with Python3 on Linux, uses Bluetooth for data transfer.

 Developed by FRC Team 449: The Blair Robot Project.